awsdocs/aws-certificate-user-guide/doc_source/check-certificate-renewal-status.md

 1. Choose **Apply**\.

-If ACM has recently renewed an ACM Certificate, you will see information similar to the following\.
+If ACM has recently renewed an ACM certificate, you will see information similar to the following\.

-![\[The PHD console displaying renewal of an ACM Certificate\]](http://docs.aws.amazon.com/acm/latest/userguide/images/acm-phd.png)
+![\[The PHD console displaying renewal of an ACM certificate\]](http://docs.aws.amazon.com/acm/latest/userguide/images/acm-phd.png)